1904 Auburn Tigers football team

 The 1904 Auburn Tigers football team represented Auburn University in the 1904 Southern Intercollegiate Athletic Association football season.

 The team went undefeated, winning all five of its regular season games.
 It also won two "practice" games against Montgomery and the University of Florida.
 The Tigers defense was nearly perfect, outscoring opponents 73–11 in regular season play and completing three shut outs (five counting the practice games).
 This was the first undefeated Auburn team since 1900 and was the fourth time the Tigers went undefeated.

 The squad was coached by Mike Donahue in his first year as a head football coach.
 Donahue coached two separate times at Auburn (1904–1906 and 1908–1922) before moving to LSU.
 He also served as athletic director, basketball coach, baseball coach, and track coach during his tenure.
 Donahue still ranks second on Auburn football coaches' all-time career win list and third in winning percentage.

 Before the season

+Auburn hired former Yale multi-sport athlete Mike Donahue to be the programs' tenth head coach.
+The native of Ireland would coach the Tigers for 18 seasons and still owns the highest winning percentage of any full-time Auburn football coach.

-Auburn hired former Yale substitute quarterback Mike Donahue.
-Humphrey Foy recovered from a broken collarbone.
+Humphrey Foy recovered from a broken collarbone sustained the previous season and returned to the starting lineup.